Adolescents: health risks and solutions

 - Other main causes of adolescent deaths include HIV, suicide, lower respiratory infections and interpersonal violence.

-- Half of all mental health disorders in adulthood appear to start by age 14, but most cases are undetected and untreated.
+- Half of all mental health disorders in adulthood start by age 14, but most cases are undetected and untreated.

 Around 1 in 6 persons in the world is an adolescent: that is 1.2 billion people aged 10 to 19.

 Most are healthy, but there is still significant death, illness and diseases among adolescents.
 Illnesses can hinder their ability to grow and develop to their full potential.
-Alcohol or tobacco use, lack of physical activity, unprotected sex and/or exposure to violence can jeopardize not only their current health, but often their health for years to come.
+Alcohol or tobacco use, lack of physical activity, unprotected sex and/or exposure to violence can jeopardize not only their current health, but often their health for years to come, and even the health of their future children.

 Promoting healthy practices during adolescence, and taking steps to better protect young people from health risks are critical for the prevention of health problems in adulthood, and for countries’ future health and social infrastructure.